8 Sustainable Christmas Activity Ideas

 - Creating Natural ‘Glitter’

 Instead of opting for glitter as a go-to material, why not create your own?
-The team at Tree House St Kilda have been making their own natural glitter for a couple of years now, and the children love it.
 Simply venture out into your garden or local park and collect fragrant materials to bring home and store for activities.
 Centre favourites include chopped pine needles, bottle brush flowers and tiny gum nuts.

 Looking for the right Childcare Centre for your Family?